simonehagey/orbdot/docs/source/getting_started.rst

 .. code-block:: JSON

     ...

             "joint_fit": {
              "save_dir": "joint_fits/",
              "sampler": "nestle",
              "n_live_points": 1000,
              "evidence_tolerance": 0.1
             },

     ...

 Finally, the ``"priors"`` key corresponds to a dictionary with key-value pairs that define the prior distributions.
-For more information on the structure and options for priors, see the :ref:`priors` section.
+For more information on the structure and options for priors, see :ref:`priors`.
 Each value is a list of three elements, the first being prior type (``"uniform"``, ``"gaussian"``, or ``"log"``), and the subsequent elements defining the distribution.
 For example,

 .. code-block:: JSON

     ...

       "_comment4": "Priors",

            "prior": {